drrh12/Auth-Login-Front-Back/README.md

-TEST FOR SIBDEV ( NOT COMPLETE )

-Run the command on console to start the server:
+SIMPLE API FOR REGISTER AND LOGIN AUTHENTICATION WITH NODEJS + INTEGRATION WITH REACT

-"npm run dev"
+Install all the packages with npm install and "npm run dev"